Blind Date (radio series): Personnel and production

 Arlene Francis was the host of Blind Date.
 Jimmy Wallington was the announcer, and Arnold Johnson directed the orchestra.
 Tom Wallace produced and directed the show.
 Young women who dated the winners included Phyllis Creore, Virginia Mayo, Dorothy Hart and Frances Heflin.
 The women received $50 each for participating.
 The contract between the show and its sponsor required that the young women go home without their escorts, but they were not prevented from getting back in touch with each other later.
 By late January 1945, Three marriages had resulted from the dates.
 Blind Date was sponsored by Hinds Honey and Almond Cream.

 The program usually originated from the Ritz Theater in New York City, but it occasionally went to other sites, including Boston, where it was first presented as a stage show, part of a vaudeville program at the RKO Boston Theatre.
 One episode was broadcast from Madison Square Garden as part of a "great war bond rally" in November 1944.

+Critical reception

+The radio show began its network run as a summer replacement for the Maxwell House Coffee Time program, and it was fairly risqué for its time.
+The Billboard review for the first show concluded with, "All in all, it's a lot of fun and if program could be broadcast 'for adults only' it'd be a great filler inner for Snooks and Frank Morgan.
+Since broadcasting is a family medium it doesn't belong on the air."